annadayle/major-project/proposal.md

 # Proposal
 I want to build some sort of mini platformer involving arrays.
-It would not be a sidescroller exactly, but it would involve the player being able to interact with extra objects and be able to gain points by jumping or shooting at enemies.
+It would not be a sidescroller exactly, but it would involve the player being able to interact with extra objects and be able to gain points by interacting wuth them.

 ## Needs to have
 - Use of graphics for the player, background, and any other assets